mimireyburn/Inky-Weather/README.md

-# LLMyWeather
+# Inky Weather

-LLMyWeather is an application for summarising weather data in a single sentence, using LLMs.
+Inky Weather is an application for summarising weather data in a single sentence, using LLMs.

 - Pulls live data from the UK Met Office API
 - Summarises data with gpt-4 API